Vasily Banykin

 Vasily Vasilevich Banykin (Василий Васильевич Баныкин; – 15 June 1918) was a Russian revolutionary.
-He was one of the founders of Soviet power in the city of Tolyatti (then called Stavropol-on-the-Don).
+He was one of the founders of Soviet power in the city of Tolyatti (then called Stavropol-on-the-Volga).
 He was the First Chairman of the executive committee of that city (equivalent to mayor).
 He was killed when Stavropol was falling to the Czech Legion during the Russian Civil War.

 Early life and medical career

 Banykin was born on in the village of Bektyashka in the Sengileyevsky Uyezd of the Simbirsk Governorate of the Russian Empire (now Sengileyevsky District, Ulyanovsk Oblast, Russia).

-Banykin's father was an unskilled laborer, and his parents hoped for him to become a saddle maker, but he decided to become a doctor. in 1904 Banykin was graduated from the Stavropol city secondary school with good to excellent marks.
+Banykin's father was an unskilled laborer, and his parents hoped for him to become a saddle maker, but he decided to become a doctor.
+In 1904 Banykin was graduated from the Stavropol city secondary school with good to excellent marks.
 From 1904 to 1908 he studied at medical school in Samara, on a scholarship provided by the Stavropol zemstvo (local government).

 From 1908 to 1910 Banykin worked as a medical assistant during an epidemic in Bugulminsky District and later in Hryaschёvke in Stavropol District where he helped fight a cholera epidemic, for which he was given an award by the Stavropol zemstvo.

 In 1910 Banykin enrolled in the medical school at the University of Tartu, but only studied for four semesters, as his father died and he was left without means.
 He applied to the Stavropol zemstvo for a subsidy, on the grounds that he had fought skillfully against the Stavropol cholera epidemic, asking for a stipend of 180 rubles to be repaid after he began practicing medicine.
 However, his application was rejected because he had only served in Stavropol for one year.

 Banykin then returned to Stavropol, where he was employed as a medical assistant in the district hospital, where he worked until 1917.